 A balanced compost system requires an even mix of carbon (“browns”) and nitrogen (“greens”).
-Here at Queens Farm, we compost plant materials, livestock manure, leaves, and lawn clippings using windrows.
-Our integrated composting system also includes tumblers and a worm bin.
+Here at Queens Farm, our farmers build compost with plant materials, livestock manure, leaves, and lawn clippings using windrow piles.

 Community Compost Drop-off

 It’s easy to support the environment by participating in Queens Farm’s Community Compost program.
-We accept residential food scrap donations in our tumbler bins daily.
-Participants can stop in our Farm Store for a map to find the location of our tumblers; our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
+We accept residential food scrap donations daily.
+Drop-off location is just to the left of our front gate on Little Neck Parkway.
+Our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
 We recommend using a reusable receptacle for your kitchen scraps to minimize plastic bag waste.
-By composting at Queens Farm, you are helping keep organic matter out of the landfill and building healthy soil on the farm.
+By composting at Queens Farm, you are helping keep organic matter out of landfills and building healthy soil on the farm.

 Compost Drop Off Walk-in Site

 Daily 10:00AM – 4:00PM*